azer/dasornis/README.md

 Dasornis is a highly-customizable Python Web Framework that I coded on March 2009.
-It consists of HTTP, ORM, Templating, I18n and Form libraries.
+It consists of Routing, ORM, Templating, I18n and Form libraries.
 See the example application for details.

 # Usage Example